bachl/raw_data/README.md

-# raw_data
-Collection of data files
+Just a collection of data files for use elsewhere